bendrick92/personal-website/_posts/2016-02-12-setting-up-a-raspberry-pi-web-server.md

 `passwd`

 OPTIONAL: By default, the full Raspbian image includes a number of extra features/libraries that most users won't need.
 You can run a script (follow the instructions [here](https://blog.samat.org/2015/02/05/slimming-an-existing-raspbian-install/)) to optimize and remove these unecessary features and speed up the boot time of your Pi.
 Note, this may take a while to run, so go grab a snack!
+If you chose to install Raspbian Lite, you can skip this step.

 Now that you're connected to the Pi, you'll want to update your Raspbian package list and install any new versions as necessary: